 In 2013, he decided to create the Professional Section to give Belgian and international students, the opportunity to develop their potential and then be able to join the most prestigious ballet companies in the world.
 He is passionate, is respected in the dance world, and has an overall vision that continuously aims to improve the discipline of dance.

 There is a strong classical base that enables the dancers to always reach excellence.
 This hard work has paid off by excellent results at international competitions (1st price and distinction: Chausson d’or, Paris, YAGP, Monaco, Ballettschule Hamburg John Neumeye, Moscow, Varna, Bulgarie, Helsinki).
-Brussels International Ballet has certainly one of the most important palmares in Belgium of 1st prizes and International Scholarships and those results demonstrate that the level of competencies of the BIBS’s students is semi-professional.
+Brussels International Ballet has certainly one of the most important palmares in Belgium of 1st prizes and International Scholarships and those results demonstrate that the level of competencies of the BIBS’s students is excellent.

 An internationally recognised talent

-Anderson Santana's vision, creativity, involvement, humanity and dedication to the art of classical dance were brought to light when Anderson was selected by the organisation of YAGP (Youth America Grand Prix) in 2013 and by VKIBC (Valentina Kozlova International Ballet Competition) in 2015 to coordinate the semi-finals of the world’s largest student ballet scholarship competitions in Brussels.
+Anderson Santana's vision, creativity, involvement, humanity, and dedication to the art of classical dance were brought to light when Anderson was selected by the organisation of YAGP (Youth America Grand Prix) in 2013 and by VKIBC (Valentina Kozlova International Ballet Competition) in 2015 to coordinate the semi-finals of the world’s largest student ballet scholarship competitions in Brussels.
 BIBS studios welcomed and hosted all guest teachers and students from all around the world.
 Several students of BIB finished the competition in the top 12.
 Since then, Anderson Santana is regularly invited to different International Competitions in Europe, in the United States and in Asia as member of the team of international juries.

-The transmission of the Excellence of Success
+The transmission of the excellence of talent

 As a choreographer, teacher, coach and overall with his human relation with students, Anderson has transmitted his passion to these young dancers.
 Despite the sacrifices and the difficulties, the dancers have energy and are inspired by this rigorous training to be the best of themselves.